moemachef/Front-end-Developer-Interview-Questions-And-Answers/answers/general-questions.md

 My favourite is Factory pattern which is from the creational category, from its name we give it input and it produces output and thus it provides clean code , reusability and flexibility.

+on the other hand an anti-pattern represents bad practice, An example of an anti-pattern would be modifying the ```Object``` class prototype.
+Almost all objects in JavaScript inherit from Object (remember that JavaScript uses prototype-based inheritance) so imagine a scenario where you altered this prototype.
+Changes to the Object prototype would be seen in all of the objects that inherit from this prototype—which would be most JavaScript objects.
+This is a disaster waiting to happen.

+Another example, similar to one mentioned above, is modifying objects that you don’t own.
+An example of this would be overriding a function from an object used in many scenarios throughout the application.
+If you are working with a large team, imagine the confusion this would cause; you’d quickly run into naming collisions, incompatible implementations, and maintenance nightmares.

+Similar to how it is useful to know about all of the good practices and solutions, it is also very important to know about the bad ones too.
+This way, you can recognize them and avoid making the mistake up front.

 https://www.toptal.com/javascript/comprehensive-guide-javascript-design-patterns